2014 Ford EcoBoost 400: Race

-Post-race
+Post–race

 During the race, NASCAR ordered Chad Knaus and members of Hendrick Motorsports to report to the NASCAR hauler after the race.
-Knaus will not face any penalties for putting in a wheel spacer.
+Knaus would not face any penalties for putting in a wheel spacer.
 “It’s really not a big deal,’’ Robin Pemberton said.
 “We were trying to clarify what went on.
 I’m not going to get into the weeds on (the rule), but sometimes if you thought you had an issue with a wheel stud or something mechanical like that, you may need to put a spacer on to get some clean threads for the lug nuts.
 I have no idea (why they wanted it on), that’s not our question.
 It really is such a minute deal.
 It’s fine.
 Everything is good.’’